oneconcern/datamon/docs/proposals/diamond-design.md

    datamon diamond initialize --repo {repo}
    {diamond-id}
    ```
-5. Alternatively, a user can specify its own ID for diamond, which uniqueness is checked by datamon (this ID need not to be a KSUID).
+5. Alternatively, a user can specify its ID for a diamond, which uniqueness is checked by datamon (this ID need not be a KSUID).
    ```
    datamon diamond initialize --repo {repo} --diamond {diamond-id}
    {diamond-id}